secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/MacOS Fundamentals/MacOS Basic Usage/Networking.md

 ### NetworkQuality
 - The first is the ability to check your interface's network quality using the `networkQuality` command.
-We can input this into our shell to see live feedback about our network:
+- We can input this into our shell to see live feedback about our network.
 ```
 secmancer@htb[/htb]$ networkQuality -I <interface>
 Downlink: capacity 104.874 Mbps, responsiveness 66 RPM - Uplink: capacity 100.708 Mbps, responsiveness 66 RPM